 While they sound similar and commonly mistaken for one another, a bay breeze and sea breeze are two different drinks.

-While a Bay Breeze has pineapple juice added to cranberry juice and vodka, a Sea Breeze swaps the pineapple juice out for grapefruit juice.
+While a Bay Breeze recipe has pineapple juice added to cranberry juice and vodka, a Sea Breeze swaps the pineapple juice out for grapefruit juice.
 Both are absolutely delicious!

 How to Make a Bay Breeze Cocktail